chenhongyu2048/LLM-inference-optimization-paper/README.md

 Making optimization for the calculating on CPU or SSD will have different methods.

 - [ ] [Efficient LLM Inference on CPUs](https://arxiv.org/abs/2311.00502): LLMs with quantization on CPUs, by Intel, accepted by NIPS'23
+- [ ] [Exploiting Intel Advanced Matrix Extensions (AMX) for Large Language Model Inference](https://ieeexplore.ieee.org/abstract/document/10538369): inference on CPU based on advanced hardware
+- [ ] [TURNIP: A "Nondeterministic" GPU Runtime with CPU RAM Offload](https://arxiv.org/abs/2405.16283): free to run operations such as GPU kernel calls in many different orders
 - [ ] [Improving Throughput-oriented Generative Inference with CPUs](https://dl.acm.org/doi/abs/10.1145/3609510.3609815): cooperate of CPUs and GPU, accepted by APSys'23
-- [ ] [FlexGen: High-Throughput Generative Inference of Large Language Models with a Single GPU](https://arxiv.org/abs/2303.06865): inference a 30B model with a 16GB GPU, accepted by ICML'23
 - [ ] [Chrion: Optimizing Recurrent Neural Network Inference by Collaboratively Utilizing CPUs and GPUs](https://arxiv.org/abs/2307.11339): execute the operators on the CPU and GPU in parallel, by SJTU
 - [ ] [EdgeNN: Efficient Neural Network Inference for CPU-GPU Integrated Edge Devices](https://ieeexplore.ieee.org/document/10184528): inference on edge devices, accepted by ICDE'23
 - [ ] [PowerInfer: Fast Large Language Model Serving with a Consumer-grade GPU](https://arxiv.org/abs/2312.12456): by SJTU IPADS